 Time Management.
-It’s that ever elusive construct that each of us strive to “be better at,” particularly at the start of a new year.
+It’s that ever-elusive construct that each of us strives to “be better at.”
 Few will admit they’ve mastered it, yet fewer still will openly admit that they need help.
-In honor of February being Time Management Month, we’ve put together a list of tips and tricks to help make your days a little more productive.
+We’ve put together a list of tips and tricks to help make your days a little more productive.

 Measure Twice, Cut Once

 Perhaps you’ve heard, “anything worth doing is worth doing right,” and that’s because if you do something sloppily or half-way, you’ll likely spend even more time trying to fix it later.
 By taking the time to “measure” twice, double-checking anything that could go wrong, you’ll save yourself time, effort, and resources later.

 The constant barrage of email and text notifications on our computers and phones can test even the most focused of workers.
 Unless you’re in sales, or something of similar urgency, there’s no reason why you can’t unplug so that you can better focus.
 Some people take it a step further and have pre-set times during the day for reading and responding to emails.
 Just think how many times that little notification has popped up on your computer and pulled you away from the task at hand?
 Similarly, just because your phone rings doesn’t mean that you have to answer it.
 Many phones, both office and cell, now feature “Do Not Disturb” settings that will send the caller straight to voicemail and when you have a break in tasks you can return calls as needed.

 Meetings and conference calls can eat up your day in a hurry.
 There’s a lot of waiting for people to join, there’s the obligatory small talk and niceties, and often, there’s travel time involved.
 Plop that right in the middle of day when you’re jamming along knocking things off of your to-do list, and they can often derail your day.
 The solution?
 Allocate certain days as meeting-free days, or vice-versa so that they no longer cut into the middle of your work-flow.